fbpx

 Pop and Rock Music

 Pop festivals are attended by locals and tourists alike and are often a glitzy, glamorous affair.
-Breakfast in Barbados, for instance, has showcased the likes of Bryan Adams, Nelly Furtado, Bare Naked Ladies, New Kids on the Block, Jann Arden and the charming Michael Bublé in beautiful settings such as the grounds of an illustrious plantation house.
+Breakfast in Barbados, for instance, has showcased the likes of Bryan Adams, Nelly Furtado, Bare Naked Ladies, New Kids on the Block, Jann Arden, and the charming Michael Bublé in beautiful settings such as the grounds of an illustrious plantation house.

 Also, the alternative indie and rock music scene is growing on the island.
-Many up and coming indie and rock bands are on the rise, such as Psilos who perform at various festivals throughout the year including the Virgin Holidays Music Festival.
+Many up-and-coming indie and rock bands are on the rise, such as Psilos, who perform at various festivals throughout the year, including the Virgin Holidays Music Festival.

 Ska, Reggae, Dub, and Breakbeat